ubihazard/macos-scripts/Scripts/README.md

 defaults write com.apple.finder QuitMenuItem -bool true
 ```

-Note: useless.

 ### Turn hibernation off

-If you are on a hackintosh instead of a real mac, turning hibernation off is always advised because “deep” sleep is not really supported on hacks.

 ```bash
 sudo pmset -a hibernatemode 0
 ```

-However, this can be useful even on a real mac because it would allow you to remove the sleep image (preserving the RAM contents during sleep) and free some space on your SSD (which can be precious on some lower end mac laptops).
+Now you can also remove the sleep image (preserves RAM contents during sleep), freeing up some space on your SSD, which can be precious on some lower end Macs.

 ```bash
 sudo rm /var/vm/sleepimage
 sudo mkdir /var/vm/sleepimage
 ```

+If you are on a hackintosh, turning hibernation off is necessary because “deep” sleep is not really supported on hacks.

 ### Disable Gatekeeper